 - Provide quality sporting equipment to engage children with physical activity throughout lessons

-- Improve the external areas of the school, for example playground markings, to encourage children to participate in games during their free time
+- Improve the external areas of the school, for example playground surfaces and markings, to encourage children to participate in games during their free time

-- Incorporate P.E. and sport throughout the curriculum
+- Incorporate physical education and sport throughout the curriculum